Emergency Planning 101

 - A list of the important physical items and computer software necessary to run your business and the vendor who can provide you with new equipment if needed.
 Also, identify any alternate ways for you to continue your main activities if you do not have these items available.

-- A list of important documents such as:
+Also keep a list of important documents

 - Insurance policies and contacts